soijen/soijen.github.io/_products/en/bags-pouches/canoe-pouch.md

 ---
-title: Canoe Pup | Zippered Pouch
+title: Canoe Pup Zipper Pouch
-name: Canoe Pup | Zippered Pouch
+name: Canoe Pup Zipper Pouch
-description: This small zippered pouch features a canoeing adventure dog.
-This sturdy 10 oz cotton canvas pouch is a convenient size to fit pens, pencils, envelopes and whatever else you need.
+description: This zippered pouch features an adventure dog paddling in a canoe.
+This sturdy recycled cotton pouch measures 7.5 x 4.25 inches and is a convenient size to fit pens, pencils and other small trinkets.
+Made in USA.
 imagePath: \assets\images\products\totes\canoe-pouch
 image: 1
 image2: 1